anttonalberdi/hilldiv2/README.md

 hillpart(data=counts,q=2,dist=dist)
 ```

-### Hill numbers similarity measures
+### Hill numbers similarity measures{#similarity}

-The function ***hillsim()*** computes overall similarity metrics based on the Hill numbers beta diversity (Chiu et al. 2014).
+The function ***hillsim()*** computes overall similarity metrics based on the Hill numbers beta diversity following Chiu et al. (2014).
 By default the function outputs the following four similarity metrics, although users can limit the output to a single or some of those metrics.
 Calculations can be done for a single q-value or multiple q-values.
 Note these metrics are the complements (1-X) of the dissimilarity metrics computed by ***hilldiss()***.

 - **S** ***(Jaccard-type turnover-complement):*** it quantifies the complement of the normalised species turnover rate in a sample relative to the total pool of samples (i.e., gamma diversity).
-- **V** (Sørensen-type turnover-complement):*** it quantifies the complement of the normalised species turnover rate in a sample relative to one sample (i.e., alpha diversity).
+- **V** ***(Sørensen-type turnover-complement):*** it quantifies the complement of the normalised species turnover rate in a sample relative to one sample (i.e., alpha diversity).
 - **U** ***(Jaccard-type overlap):*** it quantifies the proportion of shared species in the total pool of samples.
 Therefore, this metric quantifies similarity from the perspective of the pool of samples.
 - **C** ***(Sørensen-type overlap):*** it quantifies the effective average proportion of shared OTUs/ASVs/MAGs in samples.
 Therefore, this metric quantifies similarity from the perspective of a single sample.